Joan As Police Woman: The Deep Field

 In 2011, she released her third album, The Deep Field.
 It contained the singles "The Magic", "Nervous" and "Chemmie".

 The Classic

 On March 10, 2014, Wasser released her fourth album, The Classic, featuring the single "Holy City", featuring a video filmed by Alex de Campi.

 Let It Be You

 In 2016, Wasser collaborated with Benjamin Lazar Davis and released the album Let It Be You in October.
 It was preceded by the single "Broke Me in Two".
 The album received mixed reviews, with DIY noting it as a "curiously unbalanced album", while AllMusic described it as "a collection of appealingly loose, lush songs full of creativity".
 The duo followed the release by a UK tour.

 Damned Devotion

 The album Damned Devotion was released on February 9, 2018.
 Emily Mackay, writing for The Guardian, describes Wasser's return to her "characteristically languorous, smoky zone".

-Before the album release Wasser released the single Tell Me, with its plea for openness and intimacy.
-"I am always wanting more intimate dialogue", says Joan Wasser.
-"Fear of being vulnerable, future tripping and feelings of shame, paranoia and jealousy get in the way.
-You got to separate now what's real, what's not real – stop using jealousy (not real) as a way to avoid having to clarify and tell me what you really want (real).
-Why don't we try trusting each other enough to be fully transparent?
-What is there to lose?"
+Before the album release Wasser released the single Tell Me.